vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 ```

-We import Bitters’ base file here right after Bourbon because we need access to Neat’s **grid-settings** file—which is in the **/base** folder before we import Neat.
+We import Bitters’ base file here right after Bourbon because we need access to Neat’s **grid-settings** file—which is in the **/base** folder—before we import Neat.

 **Git**